Colour (The Christians album)

 Colour is the second album by British soul group The Christians.
 It was released in January 1990 by Island Records and peaked at number one on the UK Albums Chart.
 It also reached the Top 20 in several European countries due, notably, to the success of its lead single "Words".

+Critical reception

+A review in Music & Media said "Colour is a triumph...
+A rich textured sound and instantly recognisable vocal harmonies combine with a strong, well thought out bunch of songs".

 Track listing

 All songs written and composed by Henry Priestman except where noted.